-BNY Mellon SA/NV defines Liquidity as the ability to access funding, convert assets to cash quickly and efficiently, or to roll over or issue new debt (where applicable), especially during periods of market stress.
-Liquidity risk includes the inability to access funding sources or manage fluctuations in funding levels.
+BNY Mellon SA/NV defines Liquidity as the ability to access funding, convert assets to cash quickly and efficiently, or to roll over or issue new debt (where applicable), especially during periods of market stress, at a reasonable cost in order to meet its short-term (up to one year) obligations.

 Liquidity risk can arise from funding mismatches, market constraints from inability to convert assets to cash, inability to hold or raise cash, low overnight deposits, deposit run-off, and contingent liquidity events.
-Changes in economic conditions or exposure to credit, market, operational, legal, and reputation risks also can affect the entity's liquidity risk profile and are considered in the liquidity risk management framework.
+Changes in economic conditions or exposure to credit, market, operational, legal, and reputation risks also can affect the applicable BNY Mellon entity's liquidity risk profile and are considered in the liquidity risk management framework.

-Execution of transactions for day-to-day liquidity management is performed by International Treasury Money Market Desk, based in London who operate under the documented SLD.
-Global Cash Operations team, primarily based in Manchester, provides back office support with respect to reporting nostro and cash positions.
-Finance team provides information on capital and liquidity positions to International Treasury to ensure the management of capital and liquidity ratios within internal risk appetite and regulatory limits.
+Execution of transactions for day-to-day liquidity management is performed by BNYM SA/NV Corporate Treasury.
+The BNYM SA/NV Finance team provides information on capital and liquidity positions to BNYM SA/NV Corporate Treasury to ensure the management of capital and liquidity ratios within internal risk appetite and regulatory limits.

 BNY Mellon SA/NV aims to be self-sufficient for liquidity and seeks to maintain a liquid balance sheet at all times.
-BNY Mellon SA/NV's balance sheet is liability driven primarily due to deposits generated through its asset servicing and custody business activities.
+BNY Mellon SA/NV's balance sheet is liability driven primarily due to deposits generated through its asset servicing, custody and other business (Global Collateral Management, Treasury Services, etc.) activities.
 Liabilities and sources of funds consist mainly of third party client deposits and intercompany deposits.
-Client deposit balances are operational in nature and exhibit a degree of "stickiness" from a liquidity perspective.
+Client deposit balances are operational in nature and exhibit a degree of stability.

 BNY Mellon SA/NV maintains ample liquidity for day-to-day changes in deposit funding.
 Apart from operational client overdrafts, BNY Mellon SA/NV does not extend term loans to clients and therefore funding assets is not a significant use of liquidity.
 While sizeable overdrafts can periodically appear on BNY Mellon SA/NV's balance sheet, large deposits offset these amounts.

 Liquidity from customer and intercompany deposits on the balance sheet is deployed in the following ways:

-- · Placed overnight with national central banks through the Head office or branches - Used to fund the securities portfolio, primarily comprising of High Quality Liquidity Assets (HQLA) - Placed short term in the interbank market - Used to fund overdrafts, which are mainly operational in nature and short-term - Placed short term with other BNY Mellon entities (intercompany placements) - Other currencies may be placed directly in the interbank market or left on Nostro accounts.
+- Placed overnight/ on demand with national central banks through the Head office or branches whether it has access to these central banks - Used to fund the securities portfolio, primarily comprising of High Quality Liquidity Assets (HQLA) - Placed short term in the interbank market (no longer than one-year maturity) - Used to fund overdrafts, which are mainly operational in nature and short-term - Placed short term with other BNY Mellon entities (intercompany placements) - Other currencies may be left on Nostro accounts only if they cannot be placed externally, swapped into another currency, or placed intragroup.